oroinc/documentation/user_guide/marketing_list.rst

    not effect the TOTAL CONTACTED and LAST CONTACTED values.

 - "SUBSCRIBED" column: Initially all the users in the list are subscribed (the column value is "Yes").
-If following one of the :ref:`Email campaigns <user-guide-marketing-email-campaigns>` using the marketing list, a user has unsubscribed, the value is changed to "No" and the user is excluded from the next mailings.
+If following one of the :ref:`Email campaigns <user-guide-email-campaigns>` using the marketing list, a user has unsubscribed, the value is changed to "No" and the user is excluded from the next mailings.

 In the example below, the marketing list has been used for three Email campaigns.
 Leads Leo's Stereo and Magne Gases